The work of the Bristol Multi-Faith Forum

 The Bristol Multi-Faith Forum:

-• Gives a voice to the people of faiths in Bristol.
+- Gives a voice to the people of faith in Bristol and the West of England region.

-• Serve as a Forum for Bristol’s faith communities to enter into dialogue with each other and with relevant organisations of the statutory, private, and voluntary sectors.
+- Serve as a Forum for faith communities in Bristol and the West of England region to enter into dialogue with each other and with relevant organisations of the statutory, private, and voluntary sectors.

-• Develops and nurtures leadership and partnership working within Bristol’s faith communities, to do the above and also to be a platform for focus on commonalities and shared objectives amongst the faiths.
+- Develops and nurtures leadership and partnership working within faith communities, to do the above and also to be a platform for focus on commonalities and shared objectives amongst the faiths.

-The Forum’s main purpose is to support Bristol’s faith communities in working together and thus building fruitful and constructive relationships with each other, based on mutual respect.
+The Forum’s main purpose is to support faith communities in Bristol and the West of England region to work together and thus build fruitful and constructive relationships with each other, based on mutual respect.
 Bristol’s faith communities share the common concerns of all Bristol’s citizens, feeling a part of their local community, having secure accommodation, sufficient income, and feeling safe in the community.

-The Bristol Multi-Faith Forum (BMFF) has seen some progress in the recognition of the contribution that faith communities make to the community life of the city of Bristol.
+The Bristol Multi-Faith Forum (BMFF) has seen some progress in the recognition of the contribution that faith communities make to the community life of the city of Bristol and the West of England region.
 However, much remains to be done.
 The table below details the recognition by public bodies that too many people from faith communities and BME groups do not feel part of the city.
-They lack knowledge of health services and may feel unsafe in the city and have experienced prejudice and discrimination.
+They lack knowledge of health services, may feel unsafe in the city and have experienced prejudice and discrimination.

 The take-up of health services, mental health services, and other support services are still subject to under-representation from the communities the BMFF is set up to support.
 Furthermore, the resources and social value that faith communities provide in Bristol are still not fully recognized or utilized by other service providers.